15 Top-Rated Weekend Getaways in Oregon

 2. Cannon Beach

 Nothing beats a weekend at the beach, and no view quite compares to the one found at Cannon Beach.
-Just a 90-minute drive from the City of Roses on the northern Oregon coast, this tourist beach is one of the more popular weekend getaways from Portland.
+This popular tourist town has been attracting families and tourists for nearly 100 years.
+It's also one of the more popular weekend getaways from Portland, located just a 90-minute drive from the City of Roses on the northern Oregon coast.

 Cannon Beach also provides many places to spend the night, with hotels like the Stephanie Inn setting a high bar for comfort, class, and ultimate vacation enjoyment.